 Choosing flexible goals may seem daunting as they may be harder to stick to as opposed to strict rules and resolutions, by creating a mind map of ways I can meet them.
 I think this will be more beneficial and allow me to still be motivated and inspired past January 31st.

-I’m also choosing a key word that I hope to build my goals around.
+I’m also choosing a keyword that I hope to build my goals around.
 ‘Fulfilment’.
-I want to management my life into one that is enriched with opportunities and experiences as well as with books and knowledge.
+I want to manage my life into one that is enriched with opportunities and experiences as well as with books and knowledge.
 I want to reconnect with my prior love of reading and teach myself to properly switch off from devices.
 To pick up a book instead of a new Netflix series.
-I want to learn to meditate without the headspace app, and find cosiness and pleasure in more day-to-day things.
+I want to learn to meditate without the headspace app, and find pleasure in more day-to-day things.
 I need my mind to try and relax and by adding and expanding on the things I have mentioned, will hopefully help create a better and more fearless version of myself.

 What are your goals for 2018?

 How are you going to create a sense of fulfilment in the new year?